plone/training/theming/theme-package.rst

 Build your Diazo based theme
 ============================

-You can start with the example files in the theme folder, your own static html mockup or you use the Plone 5 default theme ``Barceloneta`` as a starting point.
+You can start with the example files in the theme folder, your own static HTML mockup or you use the Plone 5 default theme ``Barceloneta`` as a starting point.

 Use your own static mockup
 --------------------------